 - If you’re using an ice cream machine, churn following the manufacturer’s instructions.
 When the mixture has thickened and is hard to stir, remove it from the ice cream maker and transfer it to a freezer container.
 If you can resist the urge to devour it while it’s still in this “soft-serve” stage, let it harden in the coldest part of your freezer for several hours or overnight.
 Your patience will be rewarded.

 - If you don’t have an ice cream machine, pour the chilled ice cream mixture into a freezer-safe container and place in the freezer.
 After an hour, stir vigorously (spatula, whisk or electric hand mixer) in order to break up any hard ice crystals.
 Repeat every 30 minutes for the next 2-3 hours or until frozen.
 If not eating immediately, cover until ready to serve.

 Tip: To keep your ice cream from becoming super-hard in the freezer, make sure both the ice cream maker and the mixture are kept ice cold as you’re making the ice cream.

 Store leftover ice cream in the freezer, in an airtight container with a layer of plastic wrap pressed onto the surface to prevent it from absorbing odors or forming ice crystals.

 5-Star Custard-Style Ice Cream Recipes

 - Strawberry Ice Cream

 - Richer Than Rich German Chocolate Ice Cream

-Start from a simple base of cream, milk, eggs, and sugar, and then mix in ripe summer fruits, chocolate, and toasted nuts to create your own flavor combos.
+Popular add-ins include ripe summer fruits, chocolate, and toasted nuts.
 Other good choices?
 Vanilla beans, lavender, green tea, fresh peppermint, and candied ginger.